John Barros: Subsequent career

 In November 2021, Barros became managing principal of the Boston office of the real estate firm Cushman & Wakefield.
 In January 2022, Barros became the first-ever visiting professional at Boston College's Joseph E. Corcoran Center for Real Estate and Urban Action at the Carroll School of Management.

 Awards and recognition

 Among the awards and recognition Barros has received are the inaugural Community Service Award from the Boston Day & Evening Academy in 2008; the Robert Leo Ruffin Award from the Archdiocese of Boston in 2004; and the Action for Boston Community Development Roxbury Community Award in 2000.

 Personal life

 Barros married his wife, Tchintcia, in 2011.
+He has two children and resides in the Dorchester neighborhood of Boston, where he has served as a lay leader at St. Patrick's Catholic Church.